Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Experiments

-Figure~\ref{fig:linear1} provides empirical support for Theorem~\ref{thm:linear:long_term}, showing that under a biased verifier, the retrained estimator converges to the verifier's knowledge center $\theta_c$ rather than the true parameter $\theta^\star$.

-In this experiment, the sample size increases linearly from 100 to 5500 over 60 rounds, with $\theta^\star = \mathbf{1}_8$ and $\theta_c = \theta^\star + u$ for a random unit vector $u$.
-The results also indicate that convergence occurs more rapidly with a more selective verifier (smaller $r$).
-Figure~\ref{fig:no_bias_linear_regression} presents the unbiased case ($\theta_c = \theta^\star = \mathbf{1}_8$), where verifier-based retraining achieves consistently lower error than retraining without filtering.
-Together, these findings confirm our long-term analysis in Theorem~\ref{thm:linear:long_term}, illustrating how the verifier's contraction effect sustains error reduction and prevents model collapse in practice.
+\paragraph{Iterative Synthetic Retraining.} Figure~\ref{fig:linear1} validates Theorem~\ref{thm:linear:long_term}, showing that under a biased verifier ($\Delta=1$), the retrained estimator converges to the verifier's knowledge center $\theta_c$ rather than the true parameter $\theta^\star$.
+In this 60-round experiment, sample size increases linearly from 100 to 5500, and results show that a more selective verifier (smaller $r$) accelerates convergence.
+Figure~\ref{fig:no_bias_linear_regression} presents the unbiased case ($\Delta=0$), where verifier-based retraining consistently outperforms unfiltered baselines.
+Together, these findings illustrate how the verifier's contraction effect sustains error reduction and prevents model collapse.
+Additional experiments confirm that our conclusions are robust to random covariate designs (Appendix~\ref{sec:random_synthetic_data}) and different verifier shapes (Appendix~\ref{sec:verifier_shape}).